Court hands adblock startup Eyeo victory against Axel Springer

-FRANKFURT/BERLIN (Reuters) - A German court said on Tuesday that local software firm Eyeo’s Adblock Plus browser extension does not breach laws on competition, copyright or market dominance, rejecting arguments brought by Axel Springer, the publisher of Bild, Europe’s biggest daily newspaper.
+FRANKFURT/BERLIN, Sept 28 (Reuters) - A German court said on Tuesday that local software firm Eyeo’s Adblock Plus browser extension does not breach laws on competition, copyright or market dominance, rejecting arguments brought by Axel Springer , the publisher of Bild, Europe’s biggest daily newspaper.

 Cologne-based Eyeo’s Adblock Plus serves the fast-growing market for software to block Internet advertising that many users find intrusive or interferes with their experience of websites.